 What is secretory otitis media?

-Fluid can build up in your middle ear, usually after a middle ear infection Acute Middle Ear Infection in Children The middle ear is the space just behind the eardrum.
+Secretory otitis media is a build up of fluid in your middle ear after a middle ear infection Acute Middle Ear Infection in Children The middle ear is the space just behind the eardrum.
 Germs can get in the middle ear and cause an infection.
 A middle ear infection is also called otitis media.
 An acute middle ear infection... read more (otitis media).
-This is what doctors mean when they say you have fluid in your ear.
-They aren't talking about water that got in your ear canal from a shower or swimming.
-"Media" means middle, and "otitis" means inflamed ear, so when fluid is secreted into your middle ear, doctors call it secretory otitis media.

 Although it can happen after an ear infection, the fluid in secretory otitis media isn't infected